ptr727/PlexCleaner/README.md

 - Some subtitle tracks like VOBsub cause hangs when the MuxingMode attribute is not set, re-multiplex the file.
 - Automatic audio and subtitle track selection requires the track language to be set, set the language for unknown tracks.
 - Automatic track selection ignores the Default track attribute and uses the first track when multiple tracks are present, remove duplicate tracks.
-- Corrupt files cause playback issues, verify stream integrity and delete bad files.
+- Corrupt files cause playback issues, verify stream integrity, try to automatically repair, or delete.

 ### Installation